-Heat energy (also caloric energy or thermal energy) is the manifestation of energy in the form of heat.
-In all materials the atoms that make up their molecules are in continuous motion either moving or vibrating.
-This movement implies that the atoms have a certain kinetic energy which we call heat, heat energy or heat energy.
-In a way, calorific energy is the internal energy of a body.
+Heat energy is the manifestation of energy in the form of heat.
+In all materials, the atoms that make up their molecules are in continuous movement, either moving or vibrating.
+It is also called thermal energy.

-Heatenergy can be transmitted from one body to another following the laws of thermodynamics in three different ways:
+This form of energy can be transmitted from one body to another following the laws of thermodynamics in three different ways:

 - Radiation heat transmission.

-- Thermal energy transmission by conduction.
+- Transmission of thermal energy by conduction.

-- Transmission of heat energy by convection.
+- Convection heat energy transmission.

-The heat in the phase changes
+Heat energy in phase changes

-If liquid water is supplied with heat, it increases the temperature to 100 degrees Celsius, which boils.
-From this temperature all the heat supplied is used to change the liquid state to gas (water vapor).
+If liquid water is supplied with heat, it increases the temperature to 100 degrees Celsius.
+Then boiling.
+From this temperature the energy transfer is used to change the liquid state to a gas (water vapor).